sddevelopment-be/penguin-pragmatic-patterns/content/practices/AMMERSE_impact_analysis.md

      interactions.
    * **Recommendations:** Provide recommendations for mitigation or additional thought based on the comprehensive analysis.

-## Considerations

-* **Apparent Objectivity:** Though the analysis looks very objective due to the numbers and lengthy calculations, each step in the analysis is based on subjective assessments and heuristic shortcuts.
-* **Heavy-weight Approach:** The analysis will hinder adaptability, and introduce delays, by its time-consuming nature and tendency to slow down decision-making processes.

-### Mitigation strategies

-* **Training and Education:** Provide training on the AMMERSE framework and the impact analysis algorithm to ensure a shared understanding of its goal, and emphasize how it remains -in essence- an "informed guessing" technique.
-* **Reality check:** Combine quantitative data with qualitative insights for a holistic view.
-* **Simplification:** Streamline the analysis process to minimize initial complexity and enhance practical application.
-* **Pragmatic Adoption:** Use this analysis technique for high-risk, critical decision, or in large, complex, and risk-averse organizations.
-  Most decisions can be made with less analysis, and effort.

 ## Rationale

 ### Interaction Impact Matrices